htdebeer/pandocomatic/documentation/pandocomatic_cli.md

 ## Pandocomatic command-line interface {#pandocomatic-cli}

-Pandocomatic takes a number of arguments which at the least should include the input file or directory.
+Pandocomatic takes a number of arguments which should at least include the input file or directory.
 The general form of a pandocomatic invocation is:

 ```{.bash}